Services Online

 Representative Duties /Assignments

-• Performs skilled maintenance and repairs on automotive, construction trailers, emergency apparatus, and heavy equipment including major overhauls.
+• Performs routine maintenance and repairs on automotive, construction trailers, emergency apparatus, and heavy equipment including major overhauls.

 • Diagnoses equipment malfunctions and determines required repairs.